Feedback on my training at SAE Institute Paris

 Super post very interesting and very well written thank you!
 Regarding the sound engineer training, I've just been given the green light for pro transition funding, and I'm super happy about it.
 I'm going to start the intensive one-year sound technician course in January.
 I'd like to know a few things.
 As I'm as passionate about music and technology in general as you are, I'd like to ask you a few questions, if you don't mind.

 1/ How many projects do I have to present during the year (is there a jury)?
 I've got a number of projects in mind (just to get my personal projects off the ground, by the way), and I wanted to get ready to add to or eliminate some of them.
 For example, I've got a rock/metal band I'd like to record, a second solo project this time in Latin music, I'd also like to record/mix a pop-oriented artist I know, and finally a blues band.
 Will I be able to do all this in training, or should I restrict myself to one or two projects to present to a jury?
-If so, will I have the time to do it outside the classroom, for myself alone?
+If so, will I have time to do it outside the classroom, for myself?

 2/ Are there any collaborations with video people for a project to present?
 I'd like to complete the project with a video clip (I saw that the school is located in La Plaine St Denis, where all the TV studios are, which is a real asset).
 If so, is there a budget to make the clip, or is it up to us to finance any sets, actors, etc.?